 What will happen next?

-If VLA investigates the complaint, then VLA will write to the person who complains to tell them the results of the investigation, as far as possible.
-However, because of the confidentiality provisions of the Legal Aid Act, VLA may not be able to give the person any details of the investigation if it relates to a grant of legal assistance provided to another person.
+If we investigate the complaint, then we will write to the person who complains to tell them the results of the investigation, as far as possible.
+However, because of the confidentiality provisions of the Legal Aid Act, we may not be able to give the person any details of the investigation if it relates to a grant of legal assistance provided to another person.

-If a complaint is about a private lawyer who is with a law firm which is a member of VLA’s Section 29A Practitioner Panel or Section 30 Referral Panel and, after investigation, the complaint is found to be valid, then VLA may remove or suspend that lawyer from the relevant panel.
+If a complaint is about a private lawyer who is with a law firm which is a member of our or and, after investigation, the complaint is found to be valid, then we may remove or suspend that lawyer from the relevant panel.

-If a complaint reveals a problem in any of VLA’s systems, then VLA will attempt to fix the problem so it does not happen again.
+If a complaint reveals a problem in any of our systems, then we will attempt to fix the problem so it does not happen again.

 If it is appropriate to refer the complaint to another organisation, then the ILS officer will seek permission to do this from the person who is complaining.
 It is then up to the other organisation to resolve the matter and to keep in contact with the person.